ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 print(f"Index of the best solution : {solution_idx}")
 ```

-Using the `best_solution_generation` attribute of the instance from the `pygad.GA` class, the generation number at which the `best fitness` is reached could be fetched.
+Using the `best_solution_generation` attribute of the `pygad.GA` instance, you can get the generation number at which the best fitness was reached.

 ```python
 if ga_instance.best_solution_generation != -1:
     print(f"Best fitness value reached after {ga_instance.best_solution_generation} generations.")
 ```

-## Saving & Loading the Results
+### Saving & Loading the Results

 After the `run()` method completes, it is possible to save the current instance of the genetic algorithm to avoid losing the progress made.
 The `save()` method is available for that purpose.
 Just pass the file name to it without an extension.
 According to the next code, a file named `genetic.pkl` will be created and saved in the current directory.